kreigiron/account-transfers/README.md

 # account-transfers

-(c) 2020 Erik Giron

-## Description

-Microservice to make money transfers between accounts using Helidon + Jakarta EE.
-Used only for educational and training purposes
+POC for a microservice to make money transfers between accounts, using Helidon MicroProfile.

 ## Build and run